temporalio/documentation/docs/clusters.md

 A History Shard is an important unit within a Temporal Cluster by which the scale of concurrent Workflow Execution throughput can be measured.

 Each History Shard maps to a single persistence partition.
-A History Shard assumes that there can only be one concurrent operation within a partition at a time.
+A History Shard assumes that only be one concurrent operation can be within a partition at a time.
-In essence the number of History Shards represents the number of concurrent database operations that can occur for a Cluster.
+In essence, the number of History Shards represents the number of concurrent database operations that can occur for a Cluster.
 This means that the number of History Shards in a Temporal Cluster plays a significant role in the performance of your Temporal Application.

-The total number of History Shards for the Temporal Cluster must be chosen and [set in the Cluster's configuration](/references/configuration#persistence) prior to integrating a database.
+Before integrating a database, the total number of History Shards for the Temporal Cluster must be chosen and set in the Cluster's configuration (see [persistence](/references/configuration#persistence)).
-After the Shard count is configured and the database integrated, the total number of History Shards for the Cluster can not be changed.
+After the Shard count is configured and the database integrated, the total number of History Shards for the Cluster cannot be changed.

-In theory there is no limit to the number of History Shards a Temporal Cluster may operate with, but each History Shard adds compute overhead to the Cluster.
+In theory, a Temporal Cluster can operate with an unlimited number of History Shards, but each History Shard adds compute overhead to the Cluster.
-Temporal Clusters have operated successfully using anywhere from 1-64k History Shards, with each Shard responsible for tens of thousands of Workflow Executions.
+Temporal Clusters have operated successfully using anywhere from 1 to 128K History Shards, with each Shard responsible for tens of thousands of Workflow Executions.
+One Shard is useful only in small scale setups designed for testing, while 128k Shards is useful only in very large scale production environments.
-However, the right number of History Shards for any given Cluster depends entirely on the Temporal Application that it is supporting and the type of database.
+The correct number of History Shards for any given Cluster depends entirely on the Temporal Application that it is supporting and the type of database.

 A History Shard is represented as a hashed integer.
 Each Workflow Execution is automatically assigned to a History Shard.
-The assignment algorithm hashes Workflow Execution metadata such as Workflow Id and Namespace and uses that to match a History Shard.
+The assignment algorithm hashes Workflow Execution metadata such as Workflow Id and Namespace and uses that value to match a History Shard.

-Each History Shard maintains the Workflow Execution Event History, Workflow Execution Mutable State, and a set of the following Internal Task Queues:
+Each History Shard maintains the Workflow Execution Event History, Workflow Execution mutable state, and the following internal Task Queues:

 - Internal Transfer Task Queue: Transfers internal tasks to the Matching Service.
-  Whenever a new Workflow Task needs to be scheduled, the History Service's Transer Task Queue Processor transactionally dispatches it to the Matching Service.
+  Whenever a new Workflow Task needs to be scheduled, the History Service's Transfer Task Queue Processor transactionally dispatches it to the Matching Service.
 - Internal Timer Task Queue: Durably persists Timers.
-- Internal Replicator Task queue: Asynchronously replicates Workflow Executions from active Clusters to other passive Clusters (experimental Multi-Cluster feature).
+- Internal Replicator Task Queue: Asynchronously replicates Workflow Executions from active Clusters to other passive Clusters.
+  (Relies on the experimental Multi-Cluster feature.)
 - Internal Visibility Task Queue: Pushes data to the [Advanced Visibility](/visibility#advanced-visibility) index.

 ### Matching Service

-The Matching Service is responsible for hosting external [Task Queues](/tasks#task-queue) for Task dispatching.
+The Matching Service is responsible for hosting user-facing [Task Queues](/tasks#task-queue) for Task dispatching.

 ![Matching Service](/diagrams/temporal-matching-service.svg)